-SMS in aviation has been evolving since the early 1990s when it was recognised that Technological, Human and Organisational factors all had a part to play in creating an inherently safe work environment.
+SMS in aviation has been evolving since the early 1990s when it was recognised that technological, human and organisational factors all had a part to play in creating an inherently safe work environment.
 Integration of these components is the key to success.

 Consider the time when someone is learning to drive a motorcar – perhaps a son or daughter.

 We all know it can be a potentially dangerous time.
 The media is often filled with bad news stories regarding motor vehicle accidents.
-Experienced drivers have seen enough, perhaps even had enough close calls (or even accidents of their own) to know the potential dangers on the road, and generally speaking, are happy to share this with less experienced drivers.
+Experienced drivers have seen enough, perhaps even had enough close calls (or even accidents of their own) to know the potential dangers on the road, and generally speaking, are happy to share their experiences with less experienced drivers.

-So what we are seeing is; formal process, a recognition of hazards, treatment of risks, further training for new situations and continual communication in a bid to reduce the possibility of a negative occurrence.
+- further training for new situations and continual communication in a bid to reduce the possibility of a negative occurrence.

-Consider some significant case studies below;
+Consider some significant case studies below.